 The number covers three age groups and both sexes as Durham bid to get among the hard-fought for individual and team medals over the six events.

-The championship comes at the end of a cross country season where many club athletes have contested National and Inter Counties Championships over the last few weeks.
+The Championship comes at the end of a busy cross country season where many club athletes have contested the English National and Inter Counties Championships over the last few weeks.

-Last Saturday it was the gruelling mud-bound course at Loughborough where the Inter Counties Championships took place and conditions proved a hardy test for all runners.
+Last Saturday, it was the gruelling course at Loughborough where the Inter-Counties Championships took place and the windy conditions proved a hardy test for all runners.

 Now just a week later, many of them have to raise their form once again for their final sortie on the cross country front.

 For those athletes selected for the home countries international, they will be competing in Dublin the following Saturday.

 The Durham teams for English Schools’ Cross Country Championships are: Senior Boys (Under-18): Cameron Thomas (Durham Central), Ben Horsfield (Durham Central), Jshua Eriebach (Durham Central), Will Lindsay (Durham Central), Matthew Appleby (South Tyneside), Oliver Barrett (West Wearside), Max Tyrie (South Tyneside), Tom Ruthford (Gateshead).